February Update

 We had numerous and exceptional food experiences throughout our travels.
 I do not like to be “that guy” and spam the internet with pictures of food, so here is just one modest proof.

-Not illustrated here: lots of walking, otherworldly subway rides, glorious karaoke, giant Unicorn Gundam statue, and more.
+Not illustrated here: lots of walking, otherworldly subway rides, glorious karaoke, a giant Unicorn Gundam statue, and more.

 ❦❦❦